UM-RMRS/raster_tools/docs/reference/focal.rst

 Focal Operations
 ****************

-The focal module contains funtions for performing focal and convolution operations on rasters.
+The focal module contains functions for performing focal and convolution operations on rasters.